Vek17/TabletopTweaks-Base/README.md

         * Crusaders Edge's nauseate effect now only procs on critical hits.
     * Dispel Magic Greater
         * Greater Dispel Magic now only removes 1/4 CL buffs instead of all buffs.
+    * Eye Of The Sun
+        * Eye Of The Sun now deals the correct amount of damage.
     * Firebrand
         * Firebrand no longer causes excessive damage instances to trigger when attacking.
     * Geniekind